SINTEF/dlite/doc/tutorial.md

 ```

 ### **Step 4**: Defining the dimensions
 We continue by defining the dimensions for our Entity.
 Each dimension should have a **name** and a human-understandable **description**.
-In our example case, we only have one dimension since all the quantities we are interested in are measured with the same frequency (i.e. we have the same number of data points for all quantities).
+In our example case, we only have one dimension since all the quantities we are interested in are measured with the same frequency (i.e., we have the same number of data points for all the measured quantities).
 Note that even though we only have one dimension, we need to give it in a list format.

-We will give our dimension the generic name "N", and describe it as the number of rows in our csv file
+We will give our dimension the generic name "N", and describe it as the number of measurements:

 ```json
 "uri": "http://www.ontotrans.eu/0.1/solarPanelMeasurement",